john-science/john-science.github.io/_drafts/2017-03-17-neural-network-terminology.md

 function hideshow(a){document.getElementById&&("block"==a.style.display?a.style.display="none":a.style.display="block")}
 </script>

-<p>One of the biggest road blocks to those new to neural networks is the sheer amount of jargon.
-The idea that I could list out all the important terminology in machine learning or even just in neural networks is laughable.
-Every day there are new software packages and training ideas that people are adding to the zeitgeist.
-Never-the-less, a begginer needs somewhere to start, so I will try to catalog all of the important jargon here.</p>
+<p>Jargon is always a huge stopping block for anyone new to a field.
+And the study of neural networks is no different.
+In fact, for such a young field, there is already quite a lot of jargon.
+What follows is a short list of important terminology designed to aid beginners wading through their first extercises studies of neural networks.</p>

 <p>If I missed something important, feel free to leave a comment below and I will add it to the list when I get a chance.</p>